Dark-Bob/js_state_store/readme.md

     }

     connectedCallback() {
-        // We can subscirbe to our store without the full path this.store.subscribe('cars', this.on_change);
+        // We can subscribe to our store without the full path this.store.subscribe('cars', this.on_change);
     }